 With such penetration, its significance to society cannot be ignored — especially in the marketing world.
-The reach and influence of Social Media is a treasure in the business and trade industries, where the need to engage and persuade the market is of top priority.
+The reach and influence of Social Media are a treasure in the business and trade industries, where the need to engage and persuade the market is of top priority.
 With the slow death of print and radio, Social Media has taken over as one of the leading channels for marketing and advertising.

 Here are some more Social Media statistics that prove beyond doubt the importance of Social Media in business.
-Your business needs to leverage sites like Facebook, Twitter and LinkedIn to keep up with the competition.
+Your business needs to leverage sites like Facebook, Twitter, and LinkedIn to keep up with the competition.

 • The number of Social Media-using adults has gone from 7% in 2005 to 69% just ten years later.

 • Social Media use on mobile devices is seeing a 30% growth every year.